Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Introduction

 When modeling the impact of uncertain generation on short-term operations (i.e. day-ahead until real-time), it is common to assume that forecast errors and renewable energy variability will be balanced by the deployment of generation reserves, and in particular, by systems such as the \emph{automatic generation control} (AGC) \cite{warrington2012robust}.
 A benefit of modeling system balancing through AGC is that it is naturally represented as an affine control policy, which also simplifies the solution of the optimization problem.
 However, the common AGC models implemented in the literature typically assume that all generators contribute reserve power according to the affine policy, even for large uncertainty deviations.
 In reality, generator output will saturate (or stop increasing/decreasing as the deviation grows larger) when they hit their lower or upper generation limit.
 Furthermore, operators generally take additional actions to manage both balancing and congestion in situations with very large deviations.
 For example, the \emph{North American Reliability Corporation} (NERC) \cite{nerc} standard for regulating the use of AGC, BAL-005, states that if the AGC becomes inoperative or may impair the reliability of the interconnection, the system operator must use manual controls to adjust generation in order to guarantee balance.

 While a limited number of studies have shown that modeling generation saturation \cite{kannan2020stochastic} or accounting for manual reserve activation during large deviations \cite{roald2015optimal} leads to better operating conditions, these models are often computationally expensive.
 Thus, a more common approach is to apply the affine control policy, but explicitly disregard constraint satisfaction in a fraction of the most severe operating conditions.
-This is typically done by introducing chance constraints that allow violations in a (typically small) percentage of scenarios \cite{miller1965chance, vanackooij2011, vrakopoulou2013, bienstock2014chance, lubin2015robust, hou2020tunning, pena2021jointopf, esteban2023distributionally}, or by solving robust optimization formulations where the uncertainty set has been designed to contain a certain probability mass \cite{Kostas2013}.
+This is typically done by introducing chance constraints that allow violations in a (typically small) percentage of scenarios \cite{vanackooij2011, vrakopoulou2013, bienstock2014chance, lubin2015robust, hou2020tunning, esteban2023distributionally}, or by solving robust optimization formulations where the uncertainty set has been designed to contain a certain probability mass \cite{Kostas2013}.

 Unfortunately, by failing to model the impact of the worst scenarios (those for which the constraint satisfaction is discarded), a chance-constrained formulation may leave the system vulnerable to large disruptions that include generator and line outages, or load shed.
 As discussed in \cite{bienstock2014chance}, there could be instances where the combination of generators and renewable outputs collude to produce power flows that significantly exceed the nominal line ratings, even in the absence of a large total power deviation.
 When the maximum rating of a line is exceeded, this line becomes more likely to trip, leaving the network vulnerable to cascading failures and associated load shed.